 Total Blocking Time is a measure of how long it takes for a function that runs on the main thread to execute and return in excess of 50ms.

-According to Google, Core Web Vitals will be used and incorporated into their search rankings starting 2021, and the search giant has been making updates to the search console to show website owners how their websites are performing.
+According to Google, Core Web Vitals will be used and incorporated into their search rankings starting in 2021.
+The search giant has been making updates to the search console to show website owners how their websites are performing.

 Below is an example of a detailed core web vitals report in Google's Search Console.
-Like stated earlier, the sections are divided into three.
+As stated earlier, the sections are divided into three.